s2l1/Headless-Samourai-Dojo/README.md

 Apply changes.

 Next, “Port Forwarding” needs to be configured.
 Different applications use different network ports, and the router needs to know to which internal network device the traffic of a specific port has to be directed.
-The port forwarding needs to be set up as follows:
+The port forwarding needs to be set up as follows.

 | Application name | External port | Internal port | IP address	Protocol | TCP or UDP |
 |---|---|---|---|---|